14 Steps for Successfully Implementing Curriculum

 5. Solve problems.

-Determine the current problems and needs.
-What are existing problems and needs in your broader ministry?
+Determine what the existing problems and needs are in your broader ministry.
 Are parent connections working?
 Are teachers overwhelmed by prep?
 Do you sense a lack of focus or depth in the program?
 List problems you’re attempting to fix along with the potential solution your curriculum choice might help with.

 6. Align with the vision.